 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Dominion Energy reported significant carbon emissions, totalling approximately 29,523,724,000 kg CO2e for Scope 1, 444,018,000 kg CO2e for Scope 2, and 13,456,396,000 kg CO2e for Scope 3 emissions related to fuel and energy activities.
-The company has set ambitious targets to reduce its carbon footprint, aiming for a 55% reduction in Scope 1 emissions from its electric business by 2030, compared to 2005 levels.
-Additionally, Dominion Energy is committed to achieving net zero carbon and methane emissions across all scopes by 2050.
-The company has also initiated a Green Fleet programme, targeting a 75% conversion of passenger vehicles to electric power and a significant shift in work vehicles to cleaner alternatives by 2030.
-Furthermore, Dominion Energy plans to cut methane emissions from its natural gas infrastructure by 65% by 2030 and 80% by 2040, based on 2010 levels.
-Overall, Dominion Energy's climate commitments reflect a proactive approach to sustainability, with a clear roadmap for reducing emissions and transitioning to a cleaner energy future.
+In 2023, Dominion Energy reported significant carbon emissions, totalling approximately 29,523,724,000 kg CO2e for Scope 1, 444,018,000 kg CO2e for Scope 2, and 13,456,396,000 kg CO2e for Scope 3 emissions, which includes purchased goods and services and fuel and energy-related activities.
+This reflects a commitment to transparency in their emissions reporting across all scopes.
+Dominion Energy has set ambitious targets to reduce its carbon footprint.
+The company aims for a 55% reduction in Scope 1 carbon emissions from its electric business by 2030, compared to 2005 levels.
+Additionally, they are committed to achieving net zero carbon and methane emissions across all scopes by 2050.
+This includes a target to cut methane emissions from their natural gas infrastructure by 65% by 2030 and 80% by 2040, based on 2010 levels.
+As of 2023, Dominion Energy has successfully reduced its direct Scope 1 CO2 equivalent emissions by approximately 52% since 2005.
+The company is also implementing a Green Fleet initiative, which aims to convert 75% of passenger vehicles to electric power and half of work vehicles to cleaner alternatives by 2030.
+Overall, Dominion Energy's climate commitments reflect a proactive approach to reducing greenhouse gas emissions and transitioning towards a sustainable energy future.

 Access structured emissions data, company-specific emission factors, and source documents